YYINUS/GSoC/GSoC.md

 data.qbs \<- data.qbs[complete.cases(data.qbs), unique(c(q5.vars, bs6.vars))]

 Lines of codes are repeated.
 Can shortened into function that both filter complete cases and merge data set.

+For example, a function like data.all \<- mergecomplete(vars, ....(more columns if user wants), data = (FF6.monthly, Q5.monthly, SY4.monthly, DHS3.monthly, BS6.monthly)) can do the work